Livia: Wife to Augustus

 After peace was established between the Triumvirate and the followers of Sextus Pompeius, a general amnesty was announced, and Livia returned to Rome, where she was personally introduced to Octavian in 39 BC.
-At this time, Livia already had a son, the future emperor Tiberius, and was pregnant with the second, Nero Claudius Drusus (also known as Drusus the Elder).
+At this time, Livia already had one son, the future emperor Tiberius, and was pregnant with a second, Nero Claudius Drusus (also known as Drusus the Elder).
 Legend said that Octavian fell immediately in love with her, despite the fact that he was still married to Scribonia.
-Octavian divorced Scribonia on 30 October 39 BC, the very day Scribonia gave birth to his only biological child, daughter Julia the Elder.
+Octavian divorced Scribonia on 30 October 39 BC, the very day Scribonia gave birth to his only surviving biological child, daughter Julia the Elder.

 Seemingly around that time, when Livia was six months pregnant with her second child, Tiberius Claudius Nero was persuaded or forced by Octavian to divorce Livia.
 She gave birth on 14 January; three days later Octavian married Livia after waiving the traditional waiting period.
 On the day of his wedding to Livia, Octavian received a supposed omen of an eagle dropping a white hen with a laurel branch in its mouth into Livia's lap.
 This omen was interpreted as being an indication toward Livia's fertility, as she had given birth to two sons in her short four years of marriage to Nero.
-This was ironic because her first pregnancy by Augustus ended in a stillbirth, and she was unable to ever conceive another child.
+This was ironic because she was later unable to ever conceive again after her first pregnancy with Octavian ended in premature birth of a child who did not survive.
 Tiberius Claudius Nero was present at the wedding, giving her in marriage "just as a father would."

 The importance of the patrician Claudii to Octavian's cause, and the political survival of the Claudii Nerones are probably more rational explanations for the tempestuous union.
-Nevertheless, Livia and Augustus remained married for the next 51 years, despite the fact that they had no children apart from the single stillbirth.
+Nevertheless, Livia and Augustus remained married for the next 51 years, despite having only one child who died at or shortly after birth.
 She always enjoyed the status of privileged counselor to her husband, petitioning him on the behalf of others and influencing his policies, an unusual role for a Roman wife in a culture dominated by the pater familias.